s3ql/s3ql/rst/contrib.rst

 of backup cycles.
 Every time you create a new backup, the existing backups age by one cycle.

-Example: when :command:`expire_backups` is called with the age range definition ``1 3 7 14 31``, it will guarantee that you always have the following backups available:
+Example: when :program:`expire_backups` is called with the age range definition ``1 3 7 14 31``, it will guarantee that you always have the following backups available: